 Understanding LLCs in New York

 A Limited Liability Company (LLC) is a flexible business structure that combines the liability protection of a corporation with the tax benefits and operational simplicity of a partnership.
 LLCs have become the most popular entity choice for small businesses in New York due to their flexibility and relatively straightforward compliance requirements.
+They are also the default choice for real estate holding entities, professional service firms with a single owner, and family businesses where the operating agreement can be tailored to unusual ownership or distribution arrangements.

 Key Advantages of an LLC